Tummy Tuck (Abdominoplasty)

 Most patients have liquids the day of surgery and resume low-salt, non-spicy or non-greasy solid foods the day after surgery.

 Will I ever need a two-stage procedure?
 With extra liposuction on the top?

 Some patients have quite a bit of “fullness” at the top part of the abdominal area.
 This area cannot be liposuctioned much at the time of a tummy tuck because it can jeopardize the blood supply to the skin and affect healing.
 So, for safety reasons, when this area needs more correction than can be done with a tummy tuck, a second outpatient procedure is performed to focally address this area at three months after the tummy tuck with liposuction as a one-hour outpatient procedure.

 This is a small area of fullness at the corner or end of the incision.
 If one arises and needs correction, it can usually be done as a minor procedure in the office.

 Do you use pain pumps?

 Yes.
-Our practice was of the first to conduct research with pain pumps after tummy tuck and found it to be helpful in lessening pain and discomfort.
+Our practice was one of the first to conduct research with pain pumps after tummy tuck surgery and found it to be helpful in lessening pain and discomfort.